Greater Cleveland Adult Baseball

 22. If a pitcher hits three batters in a game, he must be removed from that game as a pitcher.

-23. All single games are nine innings.
-Doubleheaders games, when necessary, are 9 innings each unless both managers agree to 7 innings.
+23. All games scheduled at the start of the season are nine innings.
+Any postponed games will default to a 7 inning game, unless both managers agree otherwise.
 Official games require completion of at least 5 innings (4 1/2 innings if the home team is winning).
 Umpires have the right to call games because of bad weather, dangerous field conditions, or darkness.
 In case of lightning, umpires must wait at least 30 minutes before calling the game.

 24. If there is a ten run margin at the end of seven innings (five innings for a seven inning game), the game is over.
 A team may concede at any time.